bunnyprajwal1210/bunnyprajwal1210/README.md

 <h1 align="center">Hi 👋, I'm Prajwal R</h1>
-<h3 align="center">Hello there!
-I am a Computer Science student with a good foundation in Java and full-stack development.
+<h3 align="center">Hello there👋!
+I am a computer science student with a good foundation in Java and full-stack development.
 With experience in coding and design, I can deliver high-quality projects that meet your specific requirements.
-I am currently learning Machine Learning with Python and eager to continue learning and growing my skills in this area.
-As an engineering student, I honed my skills through internships in leading technology companies.
+I am currently learning machine learning with Python and am eager to continue learning and growing my skills in this area.
+As an engineering student, I honed my skills through internships at leading technology companies.
 These experiences have given me the knowledge and skills needed to succeed in the world of technology.</h3>

 - 🌱 I’m currently learning **React, MongoDB, Python**